- 0151 235 1200

 The Child Protection Policy can be found here.

-Please find information of our Safeguarding Team Members in link below.
+Please find information of our Safeguarding Team Members below.

 DITCH THE LABEL is an online community which offers help and support regarding a wide range of issues relating to bullying for students and their families.